karlssberg/Motiv/Karlssberg.Motiv/And/And.md

 var isActiveSubscriptionSpec = hasSubscriptionStartedSpec & hasSubscriptionNotEndedSpec;
 var result = isActiveSubscriptionSpec.IsSatisfiedBy(subscription);

-result.Satisfied; // returns true
+result.Satisfied; // true
-result.Reason; // returns "subscription has started & subscription has not ended" result.Assertions; // returns ["subscription has started", "subscription has not ended"]
+result.Reason; // "subscription has started & subscription has not ended" result.Assertions; // ["subscription has started", "subscription has not ended"]
 ```

 The `Reason` property of the result will contain descriptions of the underlying causes of the result.
 If the results was